fantasyland101/boatdrone/README.md

 you may need to allow serial in raspi-config to get the usb-gps to work.

 # installation on windows
 You can click on "code", and "download as .zip" in the github page.
-Later extract the zip file and click on index.html in the folder structure.
+Later extract the zip file and open boatdrone/frontend/html/index.html in the browser.
 The webbsite was written for firefox so somethings may not work as intended on other browsers.
- The /css /html /images /js folders are the only things needed in this repository to controll the boat.
+ The things in the boatdrone/frontend folders are the only things needed for the boat controlling computer.

 # running / setup
 #### if you installed gpsd-client test gpsd with: